Create a provisioning package for Windows 10

-In the Select security details for the provisioning package window, you can select to encrypt and/or sign a provisioning package with a selected certificate.
-Both selections are optional.
-Click Next after you make your selections.
+In the Select security details for the provisioning package window, you can select to encrypt and/or sign a provisioning package with a selected certificate, and then select Next.
+Both selections are optional:

 If a provisioning package is signed by a trusted provisioner, it can be installed on a device without a prompt for user consent.
 In order to enable trusted provider certificates, you must set the TrustedProvisioners setting prior to installing the trusted provisioning package.
 This is the only way to install a package without user consent.
 To provide additional security, you can also set RequireProvisioningPackageSignature, which prevents users from installing provisioning packages that are not signed by a trusted provisioner.

-If you need to cancel the build, click Cancel.
-This cancels the current build process, closes the wizard, and takes you back to the Customizations Page.
+If you need to cancel the build, select Cancel.
+This cancels the current build process, closes the wizard, and takes you back to the Customizations page.

-If your build fails, an error message will show up that includes a link to the project folder.
+If your build fails, an error message will appear that includes a link to the project folder.
 You can scan the logs to determine what caused the error.
 Once you fix the issue, try building the package again.

 If your build is successful, the name of the provisioning package, output directory, and project directory will be shown.

 If you choose, you can build the provisioning package again and pick a different path for the output package.
-To do this, click Back to change the output package name and path, and then click Next to start another build.
+To do this, select Back to change the output package name and path, and then select Next to start another build.

-When you are done, click Finish to close the wizard and go back to the Customizations page.
+When you are done, select Finish to close the wizard and go back to the Customizations page.

 Next step: How to apply a provisioning package